Dec 2025 Mission Report

 Dear Pastor, Church, & All Supporters:

-I want to thank each of you for your faithful support, I could not do what I do, without your assistance in this great work, His work!
+I want to thank each of you for your faithful support & prayers for the work and myself.
+I could not do what I do without your assistance.
+May our LORD smile upon your life, bless the work of your hands.

 In His Name,